 There are many cookie recipes with chocolate chips out there, and here I am, adding yet another one to the pile.
 There is nothing original in this simple chocolate chip almond cookie recipe here, and my key ingredients are simplicity and being able to make them fast.
 This is the recipe I turn to a lot lately, every time I crave for chocolate chip cookies and don’t want to spend more than 10 minutes on preparation.

 There are two things that make this recipe a little bit different from others: the resulting cookies are soft yet crumbly instead of chewy (I use colder butter that is not completely melted); and I use ground toasted almonds for additional flavor and texture.

 After all Christmas cookie baking, I had a hard time switching to more chewy cookies, so I’ve applied a sort of shortbread approach to this recipe, using colder butter (yet without refrigerating or freezing the dough), plus I added ground almonds to the cookie dough.
-This allowed me to create a crumbly, non-chewy, sand-like, somewhat shortbread-like (but not completely) texture that I really enjoy and so, it seems, does everybody else who tries this cookie.
+This allowed me to create a crumbly, non-chewy, sand-like, somewhat shortbread-like (but not completely) texture in these chocolate chip almond cookies that I really enjoy and so, it seems, does everybody else who tries this cookie.